Analysis of a Finite State Many Player Game Using its Master Equation: Introduction

 Our game borrows the framework introduced by Gomes et al.~\cite{Gomes2013}.
 We provide three main results.
-The first one, namely Theorem \ref{thm_21}, deals with the convergence of the value functions of the $n$-players to the solution of the master equation.
-Specifically, we show that average of all the individual value functions of the players is approximately the solution of the master equation with the same entries.
+The first one, namely Theorem \ref{thm_21}, deals with the convergence of the value functions of the $n$ players to the solution of the master equation.
+Specifically, we show that the average of all the individual value functions of the players is approximately the solution of the master equation with the same entries.
 The second main result, Theorem \ref{thm_22}, provides the fluctuations of the empirical measure.
-The third main result, Theorem \ref{thm1300}, shows that the master equation is regular under reasonable assumptions on the data of the problem, which are required for the above results to hold.
+In Theorem \ref{thm1300}, adapting the results of \cite{CDLL2015} to discrete state space set-up, we show that the master equation is regular under reasonable assumptions on the data of the problem, which are required for the above results to hold.